-Potential Chlorine and Chlorinated Hydrocarbon (CCH) Manufacturing Guidelines
+Potential Chlorine and Chlorinated Hydrocarbon Manufacturing Effluent Guidelines

-We are beginning a new rulemaking to address wastewater discharges from facilities that manufacture chlorine and certain chlorinated hydrocarbons.
-Chlorinated hydrocarbon manufacturers considered in this rulemaking are based in part on the type of manufacturing process involved.
-We are collecting additional information on CCH manufacturing operations in order to:
+You will need Adobe Reader to view some of the files on this page.
+See EPA's PDF page to learn more.EPA began a new rulemaking in 2005 to address wastewater discharges from facilities that manufacture chlorine and certain chlorinated hydrocarbons (CCH).
+The Agency considered chlorinated hydrocarbon manufacturers in this rulemaking based in part on the type of manufacturing process involved.
+We collected additional information on CCH manufacturing operations in order to:

 - develop a profile of this industrial sector

 - verify and evaluate pollutant discharges that were identified in the 2004 Effluent Guidelines Program Plan

 The information collected in this rulemaking is summarized in the Data Collection and Analysis Summary.
 Based on the information collected, EPA is proposing to delist the CCH manufacturing industry from the Preliminary 2012 Effluent Guidelines Program Plan and discontinue this rulemaking.